 Abstract Spanner is Google's scalable, multi-version, globallydistributed, and synchronously-replicated database.
 It is the first system to distribute data at global scale and support externally-consistent distributed transactions.
 This paper describes how Spanner is structured, its feature set, the rationale underlying various design decisions, and a novel time API that exposes clock uncertainty.
 This API and its implementation are critical to supporting external consistency and a variety of powerful features: nonblocking reads in the past, lock-free read-only transactions, and atomic schema changes, across all of Spanner. tency over higher availability, as long as they can survive 1 or 2 datacenter failures.
 Spanner's main focus is managing cross-datacenter replicated data, but we have also spent a great deal of time in designing and implementing important database features on top of our distributed-systems infrastructure.
-Even though many projects happily use Bigtable [9], we have also consistently received complaints from users that Bigtable can be difficult to use for some kinds of applications: those that have complex, evolving schemas, or those that want strong consistency in the presence of wide-area replication.
+Even though many projects happily use Bigtable [9], we have also consistently received complaints from users that Bigtable conflictent to use for some kinds of applications: those that have complex, evolving schemas, or those that want strong consistency in the presence of order-area replication.
 (Similar claims have been made by other authors [37].)
-Many applications at Google have chosen to use Megastore [5] because of its semirelational data model and support for synchronous replipite its relatively poor write throughput.
-As a Spanner has evolved from a Bigtable-like y-value store into a temporal multi-version ata is stored in schematized semi-relational is versioned, and each version is automatiamped with its commit time; old versions of ject to configurable garbage-collection poliplications can read data at old timestamps. ports general-purpose transactions, and probased query language. ally-distributed database, Spanner provides esting features.
-First, the replication condata can be dynamically controlled at a applications.
-Applications can specify conatrol which datacenters contain which data. is from its users (to control read latency), as are from each other (to control write laow many replicas are maintained (to conavailability, and read performance).
-Data ynamically and transparently moved beters by the system to balance resource uscenters.
-Second, Spanner has two features It to implement in a distributed database: it 1 Introduction We believe it is better to have application programmers deal with performance problems due to overuse of transactions as bottlenecks arise, rather than always coding around the lack of transactions.
+Many applications at Google have chosen to use Megastore [5] because of its semi-relational data model and support for synchronous replired. pile its relatively poor write throughput.
+As a c.
+Spanner has evolved from a Bigtable-like eye-value store into a temporal multi-version Data is stored in schematized semi-relational is versioned, and each version is automatiamped with its commit time; old versions of ject to configurable garbage-collection poliplications can read data at old timestamps, ports general-purpose transactions, and probased query language. ally-distributed database, Spanner provides exing features.
+First, the replication contracts can be dynamically controlled at a applications.
+Applications can specify control which datacenters contain which data, is from its users (to control erad latency), as are from each other (to control write latow many replicas are maintained (to control write latow many replicas are maintained (to contain the databastic), and transparently moved betters by the system to balance resource uscenters.
+Second, Spanner has two features it to implement in a distributed database: 1 Introduction ability problems that it brings [9] 10 19.
+We believe it is better to have application programmers deal with performance problems due to overuse of transactions as bottlenecks arise, rather than always coding around the lack of transactions.
 Running two-phase commit over Paxos CONCLUSION Concurrency control and recovery are among the most important functions provided by a DBMS.
-Concurrency control is automatic

-- → System automatically inserts lock/unlock requests and schedules actions of different txns. - → Ensures that resulting execution is equivalent to executing the txns one after the other in some order.
+Concurrency control is automatic - → System automatically inserts lock/unlock requests and schedules actions of different txns. - → Ensures that resulting execution is equivalent to executing the txns one after the other in some order.